QTM 350 - Data Science Computing

 • Due diligence starts at declaring dependencies

-• You can empower your declared dependencies with a package/environment manager such as conda or pip
+• You can manage your declared dependencies with a package/environment manager such as conda or pip

-• Packaging dependencies uses tools like renv (for R), or pipenv (for Python)
+• You can also package your dependencies with tools like renv (for R), or pipenv (for Python)

 • Containers are awesome, and container tools like Docker and Singularity can be used to package your code and dependencies in a portable way